 Getting to where we are today took years of hard work.
-For a long time, we worked many more hours on the business than we had every worked in our full-time jobs.
+For a long time, we worked many more hours on the business than we had ever worked in our full-time jobs.

 There are so many moving parts when it comes to running a business and if you don’t have a clear plan, it’s easy to get lost.
 Many people get overwhelmed by everything there is to do and just end up giving up.

-In order to get organized and create a plan for yourself, do a brain dump of everything you think you’ll need to accomplish in order to get your business up and running.
+To get organized and create a plan for yourself, do a brain dump of everything you think you’ll need to accomplish to get your business up and running.
 And once you’ve done that, start prioritizing them.

 Don’t get lost in the busy work – just work on prioritizing the task that will have the biggest impact on your business right now.

 In the beginning, this is going to mean getting your website up and running.
 You can’t accomplish everything else until you’ve completed this step.